Reserve Your Spot for Our Upcoming Workshop on Copilot and Purview

 Types Of Data Centers

-• Edge Data Centers: These are designed to place computing resources close to end users.
+• Edge Data Centers: Edge data centers are designed to place computing resources close to end users.
 This proximity helps reduce latency and network congestion that can arise from relying on centralized cloud infrastructure or other remote service providers.
 They focus on edge computing, content delivery, and the highly distributed nature of the Internet of Things (IoT).
 Instead of relying on a central location or the cloud for processing, these data centers support processing IoT data locally, improving efficiency and responsiveness.

 Aspect of Data Center Operations